Melvin-Yellow-Projects/Project-Fort/README.md

 		- [ ] parameterize number of edge vertices
 		- [ ] pathfinding display debugger is readded
 	- Debugging
-		- [ ] HexCurser has an error with HasError flag if it is spawned in A* range
+		- [ ] HexCursor has an error with HasError flag if it is spawned in A* range
 	- Other
 		- [ ] Trello
-		- [ ] multiplayer test project
 		- [ ] Reddit Page
 		- [ ] Instagram
 		- [ ] Twitter